Navigating a challenging landscape of disrupted global trade flows

 Despite not being directly impacted by tariffs, the supply-chain transmission could quickly hit Singapore's trade sector hard, while unanticipated financial shocks could resonate rapidly.

-But economists said some threats in the horizon are being countered by stronger-than-expected performances in certain sectors of the Singapore economy.
+But economists said some threats on the horizon are being countered by stronger-than-expected performances in certain sectors of the Singapore economy.

 For instance, while goods-producing sectors are slowing to some extent, the technology sector is still growing in the global economy, while the chemicals sector is being supported by steadier prices.